Neon CLI quickstart

 Get set up with the Neon CLI in just a few steps

-The Neon CLI is a command-line interface that lets you manage Neon directly from the terminal.
-This guide will help you quickly set up and start using the Neon CLI.
+The Neon CLI lets you manage Neon directly from the terminal.
+This guide helps you set up and start using it.

 ## Install the CLI